-In the 2022-2023 academic year, the California School Dashboard revealed that overall performance in English Language Arts (ELA) and Mathematics fell within the orange performance band.
-Specifically, subgroups such as English learners, Hispanic, and socioeconomically disadvantaged students performed at this level, with students with disabilities performing in the red band for both ELA and Mathematics.
-However, there was positive progress noted in English Learner progress, marked by a green rating, indicating an 8.5% increase in performance, with 55.6% of students making progress.
+In the 2023-24 academic year, the California School Dashboard revealed that overall performance in English Language Arts (ELA) fell within the green performance band and Mathematics fell within the yellow performance band.
+Specifically, subgroups such as English learners, Hispanic, students with disabilities, and socioeconomically disadvantaged students performed at the yellow level moving up from orange in both ELA and math with long term English learners performing in the orange band for both ELA and math, and homeless performing in the red band for both ELA and Mathematics.
+There was a critical decline in progress noted in the English Learner progress indicator, reflected by an orange rating, indicating a 7.8% decrease in performance, with only 47.8% of students making progress.

 FUESD remains committed to providing targeted supports and interventions to enhance the percentage of students meeting or exceeding standards.
 Our LCAP initiatives are aligned with this objective, focusing on implementing a comprehensive professional learning plan for teachers to deliver rigorous, standards-based instruction.
-We are initiating a district-wide emphasis on implementing highly effective professional learning communities (PLCs) and will craft comprehensive support structures at both district and site levels to meticulously track student progress towards state standards.
-Additionally, we aim to foster a culture of reading across all grade levels, ensuring literacy proficiency by third grade.
+We are continuing a districtwide emphasis on implementing highly effective professional learning communities (PLCs) and will craft comprehensive support structures at both district and site levels to track students' individual progress towards state standards.
+Additionally, we aim to foster a culture of literacy across all grade levels, ensuring reading proficiency by third grade.

-Addressing chronic absenteeism is a priority, with all students falling within the yellow band, reflecting a 27.2% chronic absenteeism rate.
-Furthermore, specific student subgroups, such as African American, English Learner, Hispanic, and Students With Disabilities, were in the yellow band, while the homeless student group was in the red.
+Addressing chronic absenteeism is a priority, with all students falling within the yellow band, reflecting a 18.1% chronic absenteeism rate - a decline of 9.1%.
+Furthermore, specific student subgroups, such as African American, English Learner, Hispanic, Long-Term English Learner, Two or More Races, Socioeconomically Disadvantaged, and Students With Disabilities, were in the yellow band, while the Homeless and Filipino student groups were in the orange.